 It also occurs to me that groups of cyclists often appear from behind to be operating many-abreast when in fact (as seen from above, say) they are no more than two abreast.

 As illustrated and noted in the slide above, there are safety advantages for both bicyclists and motorists when two or more bicyclists choose to ride two-abreast.
 Because it makes the bicyclists more visible to motorists (from any direction) and allows overtaking motorists more time to plan, eliminating abrupt movements that may be unsafe.
+An excellent longer-form treatment of the subject can be found at BikeWalkNC.org: Why Cyclists Ride Two Abreast.

 This only applies in a federal jurisdiction, e.g. a national park…